tabascum/tabascum/README.md

 Hi there 👋 How's it going?

 - 🔭 I’m currently working on a webpage for a barbershop which is allowing me to practice HTML, CSS and JS.
 - 🌱 I’m currently learning and focusing on Javascript.
-Next steps will be diving into React and Bootstrap.
+Next steps will be diving into UI/UX Design, React and Sass/Bootstrap.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: IT has always been in my life but I never noticed how much fun I could get out of it.